FabulousCupcake/majsoul-nativefier/README.md

 # Majsoul Nativefier
 This repository contains [nativefier][1] configuration to wrap [Mahjong Soul][2] with Electron.

+_**Disclaimer:** This repository and its contents are not affiliated, associated, or in any way officially connected with Mahjong Soul.
+All names, logos, images, and brands are property of their respective owners._

 ## Usage
 ```bash
 # Install dependencies